-4 Simple Reasons Why you Should Fire Your Robo Advisor and Manage your Own Investments
+4 Simple Reasons Why You Should Fire Your Robo Advisor And Do It Yourself.

 You don't have to be rich or an expert to start investing and building long-lasting wealth.
 You can choose between hiring a robo advisor vs treading the course alone.
 In this post, I show you why you might want to fire your robo advisor and manage your own investments.
 Let's first understand what a robo advisor is.